dsagman/picat/readme_hakank_comments4.md

 ```
 A. % in the REPL: *** error(instantiation_error,call).

-hakank4: Yes, that's correct but a little misleading.
+hakank4x: Yes, that's correct but a little misleading.
 Here's a valid use of the use of an unitialized variable:
-hakank4: A = B
+hakank4x: A = B
-hakank4: Though by itself it's quite meaningless.
+hakank4x: Though by itself it's quite meaningless.
 Later in the program one can add this
-hakank4: B = 3
+hakank4x: B = 3
-hakank4: Which binds/unifies A as well.
+hakank4x: Which binds/unifies A as well.

-hakank4: A better error to show might be this (B is unitialized):
+hakank4x: A better error to show might be this (B is unitialized):
-hakank4: Picat> A = B + 3
+hakank4x: Picat> A = B + 3
-hakank4: ** Error  : Free variable in expression: '+'
+hakank4x: ** Error  : Free variable in expression: '+'
+DS: Edit made.
 A. % as a standalone predicate in a program *** SYNTAX ERROR *** (22-22) wrong head.
 ```
 "Wrong head" here means that Picat is expecting either a predicate or a function that have a `=`, `=>`, or `?=>`, not a standalone variable reference.